D3Reo/dvc.org/static/docs/commands-reference/run.md

                    ...

     positional arguments:
-      command               Command or command file to execute
+      command               Command or command file to execute, optionally as a string (i.e. between apostrophes)

     optional arguments:
       -h, --help            Show this help message and exit